-This is the Screening for Strategic Environmental Assessment (SEA) Report for the Draft Limerick City and County Festivals and Events Strategy 2024-2028 to be adopted ("the Strategy").
+This is the Screening for Strategic Environmental Assessment (SEA) Report for the Draft Limerick City and County Tourism Plan, also referred to as "the Draft Plan" and "the Plan".

-SEA is the formal, systematic evaluation of the likely significant environmental effects of implementing a plan or programme, alteration to a plan or programme, etc., before a decision is made to adopt it.
+SEA is the formal, systematic evaluation of the likely significant environmental effects of implementing a plan or programme, strategy, etc., before a decision is made to adopt it.
 The SEA Directive1 requires, inter alia, that SEA is undertaken for certain plans, programmes or alterations to these.
 Screening is the process for deciding whether a particular plan or programme, other than those for which SEA is mandatory, would be likely to have significant environmental effects, and would thus warrant SEA.

-The purpose of this report is to inform: whether the Strategy would, or would not, be likely to have significant environmental effects, taking into account relevant criteria set out under the SEA Directive and transposing Regulations2; and therefore would, or would not, necessitate the undertaking of SEA.
+The purpose of this report is to inform: whether the Plan would, or would not, be likely to have significant environmental effects, taking into account relevant criteria set out under the SEA Directive and transposing Regulations2; and therefore would, or would not, necessitate the undertaking of SEA.

-This report should be read in conjunction with the Draft Festivals and Events Strategy and all other associated documents including the:
+This report should be read in conjunction with the Draft Tourism Plan and all other associated documents including the Screening for AA Report for the Draft Plan and the Limerick Development Plan.